-- pre-CGT assets you disregard a capital gain or capital loss from a depreciating asset if the asset was acquired before 20 September 1985 - simplified tax system (STS) assets you disregard a capital gain or capital loss from a depreciating asset if you have elected to become an STS taxpayer and you can deduct an amount for the depreciating asset's decline in value under the STS provisions for the income year in which the balancing adjustment event occurred - personal use asset if a depreciating asset is a personal use asset (that is, one used or kept mainly for personal use and enjoyment), you disregard any capital loss from CGT event K7.
-You also disregard a capital gain under CGT event K7 from a personal use asset costing \$10,000 or less - collectables you disregard a capital gain or a capital loss from a depreciating asset that is a collectable costing \$500 or less - balancing adjustment event and CGT event vou only include a balancing adjustment event that gives rise to a capital gain or capital loss under CGT event K7.
-However, capital proceeds received under other CGT events - for example, CGT event D1 (see appendix 1) - may still be relevant for a depreciating asset as CGT events are not the equivalent of balancing adjustment events.
+- pre-CGT assets you disregard a capital gain or capital loss from a depreciating asset if the asset was acquired before 20 September 1985 - assets of small business entities you disregard a capital gain or capital loss from a depreciating asset if you are a small business entity and you can deduct an amount for the depreciating asset's decline in value under the small business entity capital allowance provisions for the income year in which the balancing adjustment event occurred - personal use asset if a depreciating asset is a personal use asset (that is, one used or kept mainly for personal use and enjoyment), you disregard any capital loss from CGT event K7.
+You also disregard a capital gain under CGT event K7 from a personal use asset costing \$10,000 or less - collectables you disregard a capital gain or a capital loss from a depreciating asset that is a collectable costing \$500 or less - balancing adjustment event and CGT event you only include a balancing adjustment event that gives rise to a capital gain or capital loss under CGT event K7.
+However, capital proceeds received under other CGT events for example, CGT event D1 (see appendix 1) may still be relevant for a depreciating asset as CGT events are not the equivalent of balancing adjustment events.

-Changed treatment of intellectual property
+Treatment of intellectual property